LukasSurab/sBoxRL/README.md

 ```
 #  Configuration Guide

-This section describes configuring the training scripts for evolving 8×8 S-boxes via RL.
+This section describes configuring the training scripts for evolving 8×8 S-boxes via RL (other than changes in hyperparameters).

 ---